TheLokj/WizardEye/README.md

 <img src="wizardeye.png" alt="WizardEye" width="700" />

+**WizardEye is currently in beta and under active development.
+Future updates will bring new features, improve stability, and ensure robustness through comprehensive unit testing.**

 The tool is designed both to create a database containing several reference genomes and their associated risky sources, and to filter BAM files according to that stored information.
 By directly using `bwa`, WizardEye can empirically identify risky reads based on your frequently used alignment parameters.

 This tool is directly adapted from the script [generate_cross_mappability_filter_bwa.sh](https://github.com/TheLokj/generate_cross_mappability_filter/blob/master/BWA/generate_cross_mappability_filter_bwa.sh).